hsonhi/GiantSA/README.md

 ## GiantSA React

-A React Application for the Frontend UI of the GiantSA REST API built with React/Next.js, TypeScript and Tailwind
+A React Application for the Frontend UI of the GiantSA REST API built with React, Next.js, TypeScript and Tailwind

 ### Quick setup